-The Office of Student Life encourages community building, fosters leadership development, promotes social interaction, and enriches and enhances the academic experience though a balance of challenge and support.
-Our office promotes student involvement on campus and provides resources to nurture success outside of the classroom.
+The Office of Student Life encourages community building, fosters leadership development, promotes campus engagement, and enhances the academic experience though a balance of challenge and support.
+The office promotes student involvement on campus and provides resources to nurture success outside of the classroom.
+The OSL listens to the student voice, and this has in turn led to many important changes to campus life.

-The office works closely with the Student Government Association (SGA) in planning many of the events on campus.
-Through SGA and the other BAC recognized Student Organizations on campus, the Office of Student Life helps foster social, cultural, educational, recreational, and wellness opportunities for growth.
+The office works closely with the Student Government Association (SGA) in planning a full schedule of campus events and activities funded though the BAC Student Activity Fee.
+With SGA and the other BAC recognized Student Organizations on campus, the Office of Student Life helps connect students to campus, and support them as they learn to balance academics, work and everyday life.